United Nations Climate Change Conference: 1997: COP 3, Kyoto, Japan

-COP 3 took place on 1-11 December 1997 in Kyoto, Japan.
+COP 3 took place on 1–11 December 1997 in Kyoto, Japan.
 After intensive negotiations, it adopted the Kyoto Protocol, which outlined the greenhouse gas emissions reduction obligation for Annex I countries, along with what came to be known as Kyoto mechanisms such as emissions trading, clean development mechanism and joint implementation.
 In a separate decision of the Conference of Parties, countries agreed to a range of national security exemptions which stated that bunker fuels and emissions from multilateral military operations would not be part of national emissions totals and would be reported outside of those totals.
-Most industrialized countries and some central European economies in transition (all defined as Annex B countries) agreed to legally binding reductions in greenhouse gas emissions of an average of 6 to 8% below 1990 levels between the years 2008–2012, defined as the first emissions budget period.
-The United States would be required to reduce its total emissions an average of 7% below 1990 levels; however Congress did not ratify the treaty after Clinton signed it.
+Most industrialised countries and some central European economies in transition (all defined as Annex B countries) agreed to legally binding reductions in greenhouse gas emissions of an average of 6 to 8% below 1990 levels between the years 2008–2012, defined as the first emissions budget period.
+The United States would be required to reduce its total emissions an average of 7% below 1990 levels; however, Congress did not ratify the treaty after Clinton signed it.
 The Bush administration explicitly rejected the protocol in 2001.

 1998: COP 4, Buenos Aires, Argentina

-COP 4 took place on 2-14 November 1998 in Buenos Aires, Argentina.
-It had been expected that the remaining issues unresolved in Kyoto would be finalized at this meeting.
-However, the complexity and difficulty of finding agreement on these issues proved insurmountable, and instead the parties adopted a two-year "Plan of Action" to advance efforts and to devise mechanisms for implementing the Kyoto Protocol, to be completed by 2000.
-During COP4, Argentina and Kazakhstan expressed their commitment to take on the greenhouse gas emissions reduction obligation, the first two non-Annex countries to do so.
+COP 4 took place on 2–14 November 1998 in Buenos Aires, Argentina.
+It had been expected that the remaining issues unresolved in Kyoto would be finalised at this meeting.
+However, the complexity and difficulty of finding agreement on these issues proved insurmountable, and instead the parties adopted a two-year "Buenos Aires Plan of Action" (BAPA) to advance efforts and to devise mechanisms for implementing the Kyoto Protocol, to be completed by 2000.
+During COP 4, Argentina and Kazakhstan expressed their commitment to take on the greenhouse gas emissions reduction obligation, the first two non-Annex countries to do so.

 1999: COP 5, Bonn, Germany

 COP 5 took place between 25 October and 5 November 1999, in Bonn, Germany.
 It was primarily a technical meeting, and did not reach major conclusions.
+165 Parties were represented at the conference.
+Conference delegates continued their work toward fulfilling the Buenos Aires Plan of Action (BAPA) adopted at COP 4.
+In the last two days of the Conference, COP 5 adopted 32 draft decisions and conclusions related to the review of the implementation of commitments.
+Despite reaching no major conclusions, COP-5 served as an important "intermediate step" laying out the difficult path to finalizing the Kyoto Protocol at COP-6.